Rubbish, Litter & Street Maintenance

 The Council provides litter bins on its streets, in its parks and open spaces and within its shopping centres.
 Litter bins are for the disposal of small items of rubbish such as paper, cans, bottles, packaging and dog waste.
 They are not for the disposal of domestic refuse.
 The placing of domestic refuse in a litter bin is a fly tipping offence for which there are heavy penalties.
 The Council will take all steps necessary to help ensure that litter bins remain fit for their intended purpose and are available for people to deposit items of litter.
 This includes taking enforcement action.
 All incidents where domestic refuse has been placed in or alongside litter bins will be investigated by Enforcement Officers and those found to be responsible will face being issued with a fixed penalty notice or prosecution.

 There are over a 1,000 litter bins in Halton and the council does not have unlimited resources.
 Therefore it has different schedules for emptying the bins.
-Litter bins in town centres and at local shopping centres are emptied daily.
-Litter bins in the busier public parks are emptied at least once per week.
-All other litter bins are emptied once every two weeks.
+Litter bins in town centres, local shopping centres and busier public parks are emptied more frequently than all other litter bins which are emptied regularly.

 The grass now has to be cut to a longer length because of the reduced frequency between cuts.
 If we cut it shorter the performance of the machines is compromised and they would struggle to cut the quantity of grass required.
 There would also be very large amounts of grass cuttings generated.